thelizri/MIPS_WORKSHOP/Exercises/README.md

 5. Find the sum of all even Fibonacci numbers whose value does not exceed 500
 6. Create an array of size 50, with random generated numbers
 7. Implement the bubble sort algorithm  on your array
+8. Create a file and save some data to it